1964 CONCACAF Pre-Olympic Tournament qualification

-The preliminary round for the 1964 CONCACAF Pre-Olympic Tournament was a men's international football play-off between Suriname and Curaçao, with the winner qualifying for the final berth in the final tournament.
+The preliminary round for the 1964 CONCACAF Pre-Olympic Tournament was a men's international football play-off between Suriname and Netherlands Antilles, with the winner qualifying for the final berth in the final tournament.

 Suriname qualified for the final tournament with a 4–2 aggregate win over Netherlands Antilles, after a 1–2 loss in the first leg and a 3–0 win in the second leg.